-OSU Extension Sea Grant agent Sam Chan is based in the Portland metropolitan area and delivers education and outreach programs focused on "aquatic ecosystem health."
+OSU Extension Sea Grant agent Sam Chan is based in Corvallis and covers the Portland metropolitan area.
+He delivers education and outreach programs focused on "aquatic ecosystem health."
 This topic covers issues such as habitat protection, water pollution, salmon and watershed restoration, oil spills, and invasive non-native plants and animals.

 Oregon Sea Grant is part of a national network that supports research and education programs that contribute to the wise use of coastal resources.
 Extension Sea Grant brings university expertise to bear on real-world issues faced by Oregon residents, businesses, and communities.
 In addition to aquatic ecosystem health, other members of the Extension Sea Grant team address topics such as coastal erosion, fisheries management, marine mammals, and tourism.
 More information is available on the Oregon Sea Grant website.

 Why does Oregon Sea Grant have an Extension agent based more than 100 miles up the Columbia River?
 Well, for one thing, the Columbia River is actually influenced by tides all the way to Bonneville Dam (and the Willamette River is influenced up to Willamette Falls in Oregon City).
 But more important, residents of the Portland metropolitan area are a major part of the Columbia River watershed and also have an important relationship to Oregon's coastal resources.

 Oregon Sea Grant works with many collaborators to teach audiences of all ages, from school children to recreational boaters to government entities - about aquatic invasive species and the risks they pose.